RapidRiverSoftware/rapidriversoftware.github.io/_posts/2015-05-11-using-gdb-to-inspect-a-running-ruby-process-and-execute-arbitrary-commands.markdown

 #### The Tricky Solution

 I decided to reach for a slightly more powerful tool, [gdb](http://www.gnu.org/software/gdb/).
 With gdb I was able to attach to the tight-looping process.
-Since Ruby is written in C, I was then able to use gdb to call a function called `rb_p` from the Ruby internals, which functions much like a call to `eval` in Ruby code.
+Since Ruby is written in C, I was then able to use gdb to call a function called `rb_eval_string_protect` from the Ruby internals, which functions much like a call to `eval` in Ruby code.

 In my case, I injected code that would dump the [caller](http://ruby-doc.org/core-2.2.2/Kernel.html#method-i-caller) output to a file on disk.
 This would provide me with a stack trace-style context that should pinpoint the cause of the tight loop.